 I try to keep a marriage journal titled “Why I love my husband”, which I store up in my Evernote.
 See Why I Love My Husband

 I was making a new entry today when I glanced up the page and read something my husband shared a few weeks ago.

 I laughed so hard (enough to worry the neighbors!) and reached for my phone.

-I sent him a text and we back-and-forthed – …lots of preposterous gooey stuff..before trying to get back to work.
+I sent him a text, which led to a back-and-forth.…lots of preposterous gooey stuff.
+Finally, I tried to get back to work.

 “Is this for real?”
-I asked myself, a big smile plastered on my face as I finally put down the phone.
+I asked myself, a big smile plastered on my face as I finally set down the phone.

 I expected a sweet response from my heart “oh yeah, it’s for real!”